 Fruit is a beneficial component of any diet plan.
 Eat fruit within the limit if you are sensitive to carbohydrates.
 Avoid processed foods heavy in calories and fat, such as cookies, bread, and cakes.
 Vegetables and protein should be included in every meal.

-The American Council on Exercise recommends that you use the following formula when arranging your daily meals:
+You use the following formula when arranging your daily meals:

 - 30% of the diet is carbs

 - 35% of it is the protein